parsa-epfl/cloudsuite/tutorial2016-hipeac.md

 CloudSuite 3.0 is a major enhancement over prior releases both in workloads and infrastructure.
 It includes benchmarks that represent massive data maniuplation with tight latency constraints such as in-memory data analytics using Apache Spark, a new real-time video streaming benchmark following today’s most popular video-sharing website setups, and a new web serving benchmark mirroring today’s multi-tier web server software stacks with a caching layer.
 </p>
 <p>
 To ease the deployment of CloudSuite into private and public cloud systems, the benchmarks are integrated into the Docker container system and Google’s PerfKit Benchmarker.
-PerfKit helps at automate the process of benchmarking with a performance comparison across existing cloud server systems.
-CloudSuite 3.0 will be released and supported to run both on real hardware and a QEMU- based emulation platform.
+PerfKit helps at automating the process of benchmarking with a performance comparison across existing cloud server systems.
+CloudSuite 3.0 will be released and supported to run both on real hardware and a QEMU-based emulation platform.
 </p>
 <br/>